birajbhow/customer-order-api/README.md

 ## How to run:

-1) Fork the solution
+1) Fork and download the code

 2) Open the solution in Visual Studio

-3) Run the solution
+3) Build & Run the solution

 4) It should open Swagger UI, which can be used to send requests to the API

 ## Before moving to production, below should be looked into,

-1) Add More Validations
+1) Add more validations

 2) Add more unit tests